insano10/puzzlers/README.md

 * Given a set of meetings find the amount of time someone spends in a meeting that conflicts with others
 * Find the running median of a stream of Integers
 * Given a 10x10 grid, a guy on one space, his house on another and some obstacles on the grid, find the shortest path home
+* Given an unordered stack of boarding passes with start and end destinations, find the overall start and destination of the whole journey